 - (1) The Corporate segment reflects the following: - (A) The administrative costs of the production planning and logistics functions are included in segment Selling, General and Administrative expenses but are elements of Cost of Sales in the Company's Consolidated Statements of Income.
-Such amounts were \$32.6, \$26.7, and \$31.3 for 2015, 2014 and 2013, respectively. - (B) Equity in earnings (loss) of affiliates from Armand, ArmaKleen and Natronx. - (C) Corporate assets include notes receivable, domestic deferred income taxes, deferred compensation investments and the Company's investment in unconsolidated affiliates. - (2) In determining Income before Income Taxes, interest expense, investment earnings, and other income, net, were allocated to the segments based upon each segment's relative Income from Operations. - (3) Identifiable Assets have been retrospectively adjusted to reflect new accounting guidance adopted during the fourth quarter of 2015.
-See Note 1 for further details.
+Such amounts were \$36.6, \$32.6, and \$26.7 for 2016, 2015 and 2014, respectively. - (B) Equity in earnings (loss) of affiliates from Armand and ArmaKleen for the year ended December 31, 2016 and Armand, ArmaKleen and Natronx for the years ended December 31, 2015 and 2014. - (C) Corporate assets include notes receivable, domestic deferred income taxes, deferred compensation investments and the Company's investment in unconsolidated affiliates.